 Hyperglycemia may worsen the outcome.

-An elevated temperature may increase ICP and worsen outcome.
+An elevated temperature may increase ICP and worsen outcomes.

 A prolonged seizure may worsen secondary brain injuries.